 - PLM and ERP are complementary, not competing: PLM handles development, ERP handles production execution.

-What Problems Does Fashion PLM Actually Solve?
+What Problems Does Fashion PLM Software Actually Solve?

 Problem 1: Missed Deadlines and Critical Path Chaos